alptugan/p5.utils/README.md

 <a name="endShadow"></a>

 ## endShadow()
 Stops shadow effect for the following graphics on the canvas.
+For example usage [beginShadow](#beginShadow) page.

 **Kind**: global function
 **See**: For example usage [beginShadow](#beginShadow) page.
 <a name="beginLinearGradient"></a>

 ## beginLinearGradient(_colorsArr, _startX, _startY, _endX, _endY, _colorsRatio)
 Default Context 2D Gradient fill style.
+Must be used with [endLinearGradient](#endLinearGradient) method.
+See examples for how to use it.

 Reference: <a>https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient</a>